kaijurgeit/cmake-project-templates/README.md

 # CMake and C++ Project Templates

 Hi there!
 This repository contains 10 basic CMake project templates which you can use as a learning resource or as a starting point for your own projects.
-Each of the directories prefixed with `Exe` contains a root `CMakeLists.txt` file which generates an executable `ExeA` to `ExeJ` based on a different projects structures.
+Each of the directories prefixed with `Exe` contains a root `CMakeLists.txt` file which generates an executable `ExeA` to `ExeJ` based on different projects structures.
 Starting very simple with only one `main.cpp` file to slightly more complex examples that fetch other CMake projects which again depend on other CMake projects.

 ## Prerequisites

 In order to build the projects you need:
 - CMake 3.20 or higher
 - a C++ compiler
-- Python, accessible through CMake (Config, system path)
+- Python, accessible through CMake (config, system path)

 I tested it using:
 - Windows 10